Virtual Coffee and Conversation

 Molly has more than 12 years of experience in the financial services industry and is also as an influential survivor leader.
 Molly’s leadership strengths and talents are maximized when working in the areas of vision, strategy and execution.
 She brings expertise to operational excellence initiatives, developing and streamlining processes and procedures, and delivering an outstanding customer experience.
 She also works closely with the Nebraska Attorney General’s Office to provide training to law enforcement, is a member of the Nebraska Human Trafficking Task Force and has been instrumental in forming strategies and priorities related to human trafficking throughout Nebraska.

-Discussion moderated by Christon MacTaggart, Domestic/Sexual Violence Project Manager, Women’s Fund of Omaha
+Discussion moderated by Christon MacTaggart, Freedom From Violence Project Director, Women’s Fund of Omaha